 - Official scores on the Graduate Record Examination (GRE).
 Test scores may not be more than five years old at the time of application.

-- Three letters of professional recommendation stating the applicant's qualifications for graduate work from persons (excluding family members and MUW employees) who have personal knowledge of the applicant's academic/work performance.
+- Three letters of professional recommendation stating the applicant's qualifications for graduate work from persons (excluding family members) who have personal knowledge of the applicant's academic/work performance.

 - A $25 application fee, payable to MUW Graduate Studies.